 Entering the interviewing and offers stage of the job search.

-Your resume and cover letter can get your foot in the door, but if you know someone who works where you've applied, networking can land you the interview.
+In addition to a tailored resume and cover letter, if you know someone working where you've applied, networking can help you land an interview.
 Make sure you send an email to let your contact know your application is in.

 Three important steps that will help you be prepared: